Local Government Reorganisation and What It Means for Wealden Residents

 Devolution is when certain powers and funding are transferred from the central government to a more local authority.
 This is designed to give local areas greater control over decisions that directly impact their communities.

-On 5 February, the government announced that East Sussex, West Sussex, and Brighton and Hove had been accepted into the devolution priority programme.
+On 5 February, the government announced that East Sussex, West Sussex, and Brighton and Hove had been accepted into the Devolution Priority Programme.
+This programme enabled the areas in question to fast-track both their plans for the creation of new Mayoral combined authorities and for LGR.

 What Does This Mean for Wealden?